DanielaCastrejon/DanielaCastrejon/README.md

 #  🌑 About Me:
  🌓 Hello world.js!!!!<br>
  🐺 I'm a passionate Front End Developer<br>
  🐾 I like to  work  in team.
-I think several minds work better than one because you can see different perspectives<br>
+Several minds work better than one because you can see different perspectives<br>
  🌙 I would like to learn MongoDB and Python in the future<br>
  🌟 Fun fact: I am a lawyer (but is more funny to be a programer )<br>
  🌈 Let´s make a better world together <br>